johhat/TTK4550-public/README.md

 ## General center

-This repository contains a reference implementation of the algorithm presented in the project Optimization-Based Control for Multi-Agent Deployment - Remedying convergence issues by computation of a general center.
+This repository contains a reference implementation of the algorithm presented in the project «Optimization-Based Control for Multi-Agent Deployment - Remedying convergence issues by computation of a general center».
 The code is not optimized (eg. uses SVD in places where QR-decomposition could be more efficient).

 ## Usage
 Add the folder GeneralCenter to your matlab path.
-The general center and the corresponding Chebyshev radius may be retrieved by the following function call
+The general center and the corresponding Chebyshev radius may be retrieved with the following function call
 ```
 % Polytope in H-rep, Ax <= b.
 % x_g is the general center